Forma (Toronto): History

 The original plan, released in 2012, was for three towers and included demolition of the Mirvish-owned Princess of Wales Theatre and some early 1900s-era heritage buildings.
 Although the architecture was praised, the project was criticized for the demolition of the theatre and heritage buildings and the overall scale of the project.
 After consultation with the City of Toronto government, the project plan was changed to two towers, will spare the theatre, and preserve elements of the heritage buildings.
 The new complex plan was approved for construction in 2014.
 In October 2017, Mirvish sold the project to Great Gulf Corporation, builders of the One Bloor tower in Toronto, which will develop it.

 In December 2018, height extension to both towers were submitted to the City of Toronto—328m for the west tower and 305m for the east tower, meaning both would be classified as 'supertall' skyscrapers (taller than 300m)—however, this request was not approved.

 The plan was updated again in early 2021, with the height of the west tower reduced to 308m and the height of the east tower reduced to 268.5m.
 The updated designs also excluded a planned hotel that had been shown on previous iterations as occupying floors 10-20 of the west tower.

+On June 7, 2023, construction on the east tower began, with Gehry speaking at the occasion.

+In December 2025, the developers confirmed that the west tower will be built, but said that they will wait until market conditions improve.